vufind-org/learning-vufind-book/source/confvufind.rst

 4.3 searches.ini
 ----------------

 The searches.ini file contains settings related to the way VuFind presents search options related to its Solr index.
 This file lists legal search options (such as author, title, subject) and sort options (such as date, title, relevance).
 This is also the place to configure recommendation modules, which provide context-sensitive information accompanying search results (see Chapter 14 for more details).
 If you want to change default behaviors, rearrange options in drop-down menus, or customize search results screens, this file is a good place to start.
-Users interested in customizing the way searches are constructed will also need to understand the searchspecs.yaml, which is discussed later in section 5.3.
+Users interested in customizing the way searches are constructed will also need to understand the searchspecs.yaml, which is discussed later in section 5.2.

 Note that searches.ini is only important if you are using the Solr index for your searches.
 If you are using a different search method, such as a third-party API, there will be a different configuration file (such as Summon.ini, WorldCat.ini, etc.) which will contain similarly-structured settings that will impact searches from that environment.
-Most VuFind users incorporate Solr in some way, but if your use case does not require Summon, it is possible that you will never use searches.ini – but understanding its contents will still be useful because whatever backend you use probably relies on most of the same basic concepts.
+Most VuFind users incorporate Solr in some way, but if your use case does not require Solr, it is possible that you will never use searches.ini.
+Even so, understanding its contents will still be useful because whatever backend you use probably relies on most of the same basic concepts.

 4.4 facets.ini
 --------------